Why Pipes Burst

 Temporary steps to prevent freezing pipes

 The first sign of ice forming in pipes is reduced flow at faucets.
 So if the flow slows to trickle during a cold snap, or if you suspect your pipes are vulnerable, take action.
-Here are a few things you can do:
+Here’s how to make sure pipes don’t freeze:

 - Turn up the heat.